-Syrian ceasefire: 4 medics killed in strike
+Russia to send aircraft carrier to Syria

 Russia denies it was responsible and says that terrorists carried out the attack, saying that analysis of drone footage of the strike showed that militants were following the convoy.

-Syria also strongly denies its forces were behind the attack.
+Syria strongly denies its forces were behind the attack.

-Rebels, locked in a vicious civil war with the Syrian government, reportedly hold the area where the convoy was struck.
+The UN's humanitarian office, OCHA, is ready to resume humanitarian convoys in Syria, said spokesperson Jens Laerke.

-Eighteen of the convoy's 31 trucks were hit, the United Nations said.
-The convoy was due to deliver food and medical aid for some 78,000 people in eastern Aleppo, where an estimated 250,000 civilians are facing severe shortages as a result of a government siege.
+"The preparation for these convoys has now resumed and we are ready to deliver aid to besieged and hard-to-reach areas as soon as possible," OCHA said in a statement.

 What about the ceasefire?